fitabigail/Lamborghini-Deals/README.md

 > ## Acknowledgement

-I want to express my gratitude to tutors from student tutor, and my mentor Ronan, for their continual support and advice.
+I want to express my gratitude to tutors from student tutors, and my mentor Ronan, for their continual support and advice.
 The Icetb-may-2022 slack group.

 ### Thank You

-I want to express my gratitude to my husbant in particular for patience and support to finish the projects.
+I want to express my gratitude to my husband in particular for his patience and support to finish the projects.